CoorpAcademy/serverless-plugins/packages/serverless-apigateway-access-logs/README.md

 # serverless-apigateway-access-logs

-This Serverless-apigateway-access-logs plugin enables you oto configure AWS APi gateway access logs
+This Serverless-apigateway-access-logs plugin enables you to configure AWS APi gateway access logs.

 ## Installation